Against All Enemies (novel): Plot

-After hiding from the Juarez Cartel and his immediate boss Fernando Castillo in particular, Corrales turns himself in to Zuñiga after surviving an attack that kills his girlfriend.
-From his ranch house in Juarez, Mexico, Zuñiga contacts Moore, who later extracts Corrales from a bloody shootout with sicarios sent by Castillo where Zuñiga is killed.
-Corrales then provides the joint task force with evidence of Rojas's association with the Juarez Cartel.
+After hiding from the Juárez Cartel and his immediate boss Fernando Castillo in particular, Corrales turns himself in to Zuñiga after surviving an attack that kills his girlfriend.
+From his ranch house in Ciudad Juárez, Zuñiga contacts Moore, who later extracts Corrales from a bloody shootout with sicarios sent by Castillo where Zuñiga is killed.
+Corrales then provides the joint task force with evidence of Rojas's association with the Juárez Cartel.
 Recognizing the difficulty of turning in Rojas due to his connections with the Mexican government, the Mexican Special Forces were tasked by the joint task force with raiding his mansion in Cuernavaca and arresting him.
 During the raid, Moore shoots Rojas dead.
 Olivia was later extracted by her CIA superiors.

-Meanwhile, Taliban terrorists led by Mullah Abdul Samad approach the Juarez Cartel and try to enlist their help in smuggling them across the Mexico–United States border in order to carry out attacks in the north.
-When Rojas refuses his offer due to the expected loss in drug profits, Samad and his team decide to go through the border themselves through a smuggling tunnel owned by the Juarez Cartel between Mexicali, Mexico and Calexico, California, murdering the tunnel engineer and a drug mule (who is an asset of one of Moore's partners in the joint task force) in the process.
+Meanwhile, Taliban terrorists led by Mullah Abdul Samad approach the Juárez Cartel and try to enlist their help in smuggling them across the Mexico–United States border in order to carry out attacks in the north.
+When Rojas refuses his offer due to the expected loss in drug profits, Samad and his team decide to go through the border themselves through a smuggling tunnel owned by the Juárez Cartel between Mexicali, Baja California, and Calexico, California, murdering the tunnel engineer and a drug mule (who is an asset of one of Moore's partners in the joint task force) in the process.
 They plan to carry out coordinated attacks on six planes in six cities across the United States using man-portable surface-to-air missiles.
-While attacks were largely prevented in San Diego, California and four other cities, Samad coordinates the attack in Los Angeles, killing hundreds.
+While attacks were largely prevented in San Diego, California, and four other cities, Samad coordinates the attack in Los Angeles, killing hundreds.

 With the U.S. government out for blood, Moore later finds out Samad's whereabouts from his asset back in Pakistan, which is in a safehouse owned by the Sinaloa Cartel in Belize.
 Along with task force leader Henry Towers and a contingent of British Royal Marines training nearby, Moore captures him.
 Two weeks later, as he is waiting for a date with Olivia, Moore is approached by The Campus operative Dominic Caruso, who attempts to recruit him into the organization but later postpones his offer.